floschu/Reaktor/README.md

 [Koin](https://github.com/InsertKoinIO/koin) is a lightweight dependency injection framework for Kotlin.

-The `androidkoin` module contains the simple extension functions for the `ViewModelReactor`.
+The `androidkoin` module contains simple extension functions for the `ViewModelReactor`.
 They are just renamed extension functions that can be used for more clarity when developing with the framework.

 ## Examples